migueldeoleiros/dotfiles-2022/README.md

 * [Xmodmap](https://github.com/migueldeoleiros/dotfiles/blob/master/.Xmodmap) (I used this for hjkl as arrow keys, but I now archieve that with kmonad)

 ## Terminal emulator
-I'm mainly using my build of **st** with some patches, but I also have a bloated kitty and alacritty config that looks pretty similar
+I'm mainly using my build of **st** with some patches, but I also have a kitty and alacritty config that look pretty similar
 * [st](https://github.com/migueldeoleiros/st) (my build of st)
 * [kitty](https://github.com/migueldeoleiros/dotfiles/tree/master/.config/kitty)
 * [alacritty](https://github.com/migueldeoleiros/dotfiles/tree/master/.config/alacritty)